qasim-idris/Auryn/README.md

 React-Navigation and React-Redux

-  - **Technology stack**: Auryn requires the You.i Engine SDK and is built using JavaScript with React Native’s JSX syntax and cross-platform C++.
+  - **Technology stack**: Auryn requires the You.i Engine SDK and is built using TypeScript with React Native’s JSX syntax and cross-platform C++.
   - **Platforms**: Auryn can be built to run on iOS, Android, tvOS, Android TV, Amazon Fire TV, Roku, Tizen, Xbox One, and PlayStation 4.
 Development can be done on macOS, Windows, or Linux.